 Founder of Knapsack Pro

 We sum up the execution time of each of your test files.
 So, if your test suite has 1000 test files, each taking 1 second to run then it means your all test files take ~16,6 minutes.
-This fits Small plan up to 30 minutes test files limit.
+This fits the Starter plan up to 30 minutes test files limit.

 The soft limits are applied to Knapsack Pro API usage so you can add more test suites for your new projects whenever you like.